Hong Kong: Transport

-Hong Kong has a highly developed, sophisticated transport network.
-Over 90% of the daily trips made by its residents are made with public transport, the highest percentage in the world.
-The Octopus card, a contactless smart payment card made for Hong Kong, is widely accepted on railways, trams, buses and ferries, and can be used for payment in most retail stores.
-Alternative payments such as Apple Pay, AliPay, Mastercard and Visa have also been gradually introduced to public transports.
+Hong Kong has a highly developed and sophisticated transport network.
+Over 90% of daily trips made by its residents are made with public transport, the highest percentage in the world.
+The Octopus card, a contactless smart payment card made for Hong Kong, is widely accepted on railways, trams, buses and ferries, and can also be used for payment in most retail stores.
+Alternative payments such as Apple Pay, AliPay, Mastercard, and Visa have also been gradually introduced as methods of payment for public transport.